alinex/node-admin/doc/server/structure.md

     hooks               # scripts to be used in hook setups models              # data models

+### Middleware

+Are additional components which are loaded globally.
+This are e.g.:
+- mongoose connection
+- authentication
+- logtail
+- swagger

-## Services
+### Services

-Most services contain three files:
+Each service is organized as a directory and contains at least three files:

-    xxx.service.js      # the service setup
+    index.js           # the service setup
-    xxx.hooks.js        # linking to hook scripts
+    hooks.js           # linking to hook scripts
-    xxx.api.js          # API documentation (used by swagger)
+    api.js             # API documentation (used by swagger)

-To have a quick look what is going on, you may call the `/logtail` service to check the last lines in the log.
+To have a quick look what is going on, you may call the `/logtail` middleware to check the last lines in the log.

+### Hooks

+Hooks are handler which are globally stored to be used in multiple services.
+They are loaded into the service and referenced in it's hooks.

+Common hooks are:
+- logger - used for debugging and logs the service call before or after
+- gravatar - adds gravatar url as `avatar` from `email`
+- process-messages - checks new messages
+- populate-user - add `user` data for `userId`

+### Models

+Data models for object bridges for the data store like mongoDB or RDBMS.